huhx0015/HXAudioPlayer/README.md

 #### Re-Initialize Sound:

 ```
-HXSound.reinitialize();             // Manual re-initialization of sound engines.
+HXSound.reinitialize(this);             // Manual re-initialization of sound engines.
 Only for Android API 9 - 10.
 ```

 #### Logging: